omarsar/data_mining_hw_1/README.md

 ### Data Mining (2017 Fall) - Assignment 1
 This repository contains all the information for the first assignment of the Data Mining 2017 Fall course.
 All instructions are posted below.
 Questions?
-Please email TA at (ellfae@gmail.com).
+Please email TA at (ellfae@gmail.com or eunicebes@gmail.com), or ask us directly on Slack.

 **Important Notice:** This is an **individual assignment**, therefore, each student is asked to complete the assignment on their own, following the **Course Academic Integrity Policy** presented in the first session.
 (Please refer to the orientation handout in the iLMS to learn more about the policy).